Data General Nova: Nova 4

 It appears that Data General originally intended the Nova 3 to be the last of its line, planning to replace the Nova with the later Eclipse machines.
-However, continued demand led to a Nova 4 machine, this time based on four AMD Am2901 bit-slice ALUs.
+However, continued demand led to a Nova 4 machine introduced in 1978, this time based on four AMD Am2901 bit-slice ALUs.
 This machine was designed from the start to be both the Nova 4 and the Eclipse S/140, with different microcode for each.
 A floating-point co-processor was also available, taking up a separate slot.
 An additional option allowed for memory mapping, allowing programs to access up to 128 kwords of memory using bank switching.
-Unlike the earlier machines, the Nova 4 did not include a front panel console and instead relied on the terminal to emulate a console when needed.
+Unlike the earlier machines, the Nova 4 did not include a front panel console and instead included a ROM containing machine code that allows a terminal to emulate a console when needed.

 There were three different versions of the Nova 4, the Nova 4/C, the Nova 4/S and the Nova 4/X. The Nova 4/C was a single-board implementation that included all of the memory (16 or 32 kwords).
 The Nova 4/S and 4/X used separate memory boards.
 The Nova 4/X had the on-board memory management unit (MMU) enabled to allow up to 128 kwords of memory to be used.
 The MMU was also installed in the Nova 4/S, but was disabled by firmware.
-Both the 4/S and the 4/X included a "prefetcher" to increase performance by fetching up to two instructions from memory before they were needed.
+Both the 4/S and the 4/X included a "prefetcher" to increase performance by fetching up to 11 instructions from memory before they were needed.